-Our approach to customer insight tells us a lot of what we need to know about our customers and is obtained from a wide variety of sources of information, such as demographic data, customer feedback through surveys, complaints and involvement, operational data and staff knowledge.
+This approach tells us a lot of what we need to know about our customers and is obtained from a wide variety of sources of information, such as demographic data, customer feedback through surveys, complaints and involvement, operational data and staff knowledge.
 It allows us to understand our customers better, who they are and what their expectations of our services are.
 It enables us to demonstrate our customer's needs, opinions and aspirations.
 It's a great way for us to then tailor how we develop and deliver our services so that they are cost effective and provide great customer experiences throughout Stonewater.

-Our approach to gathering and understanding insight falls under four headings: Customer Demand, Customer Feedback, Customer Involvement and Customer Complaints.
+Our approach to gathering and understanding insight falls under four headings: Customer demand, Customer feedback, Customer involvement and Customer complaints.